GuancheGame/vorp_fwui/README.md

 * The `style.css` file takes care of formatting the html.
 * The `class.css` file is responsible for providing predefined layout classes and tools for rapid UI development
 * I recommend not touching the `style.css` and `class.css` files.
 If you need to make changes, consider creating your own css file and rename the ones you want to change.
+* In the ui_plugins folder you will find the UI of the vorp plugins that I am modifying.
+If you want to use them, don't replace it.
+Delete the original files and add only the ones that are in my repository.

 ## Need More Support?
 - [Guanche Game](https://discord.gg/fjAfmVgf5B)